Monday, May 30, 2011

 Monday, May 9, 2011

-Country life = Chickens and Turkeys
+Domestic Chickens and Wild Turkeys

 This morning, before coming into the store, I went to the coop to feed the chickens.
 It was a glorious morning, and I had a spare half hour, so I decided to plant some lettuce & spinach in the raised bed my dad had built behind his house - the house where Kevin now lives beside us.